-The Company was formed in 2005 for the purpose of consummating the business combination (the "mergers") of GameStop Holdings Corp., formerly known as GameStop Corp. ("Historical GameStop"), and Electronics Boutique Holdings Corp. ("EB"), which was completed on October 8, 2005.
-Our board of directors consists of eleven directors.
-Our certificate of incorporation divides our board of directors into three classes: Class 1, whose terms will expire at the annual meeting of stockholders to be held in 2009, Class 2, whose terms will expire at the Meeting, and Class 3, whose terms will expire at the annual meeting of stockholders to be held in 2008.
-Daniel A. DeMatteo, Michael N. Rosen and Edward A. Volkwein are in Class 1; R. Richard Fontaine, Jerome L. Davis, James J. Kim and Stephanie M. Shern are in Class 2; and Leonard Riggio, Stanley (Mickey) Steinberg, Gerald R. Szczepanski and Lawrence S. Zilavy are in Class 3.
-James J. Kim has decided not to stand for re-election upon expiration of his term at the Meeting.
+The Company was formed in 2005 for the purpose of consummating the business combination (the "EB merger" or "merger") of GameStop Holdings Corp., formerly known as GameStop Corp., and Electronics Boutique Holdings Corp. ("EB"), which was completed on October 8, 2005.
+Our Board of Directors consists of eleven directors.
+Our certificate of incorporation divides our Board of Directors into three classes: Class 1, whose terms will expire at the Meeting, Class 2, whose terms will expire at the annual meeting of stockholders to be held in 2010, and Class 3, whose terms will expire at the annual meeting of stockholders to be held in 2011.
+Daniel A. DeMatteo, Michael N. Rosen and Edward A. Volkwein are in Class 1; R. Richard Fontaine, Jerome L. Davis, Steven R. Koonin and Stephanie M. Shern are in Class 2; and Leonard Riggio, Stanley (Mickey) Steinberg, Gerald R. Szczepanski and Lawrence S. Zilavy are in Class 3.
 At each annual meeting of stockholders, the successors to directors whose terms will then expire will be elected to serve from the time of election and qualification until the third annual meeting following election.

-In addition, our certificate of incorporation provides that the authorized number of directors may be changed only by resolution of the board of directors.
+In addition, our certificate of incorporation provides that the authorized number of directors may be changed only by resolution of the Board of Directors.
 Any additional directorships resulting from an increase in the number of directors will be distributed among the three classes so that, as nearly as possible, each class will consist of one-third of the total number of directors.

-Background information with respect to our board of directors and nominees for election as directors, all but one of whom are incumbent directors and Mr. Steven R. Koonin who is not currently a director, appears below.
+Background information with respect to our Board of Directors and nominees for election as directors, all of whom are incumbent directors, appears below.
 See "Security Ownership of Certain Beneficial Owners and Management and Related Stockholder Matters" for information regarding such persons' holdings of equity securities of the Company.

-The following table sets forth the names and ages of our current directors, the year they first became a director and the positions they hold with the Company:
+The following table sets forth the names and ages of our directors, the year they first became a director and the positions they hold with the Company: